xiyori/babelia.meaning/README.md

 > bookmark my_drawing
 ```

-Bookmark can be viewed by simply entering its index or name:
+A bookmark can be viewed by simply entering its index or name:

 ```
    0b - "example", 1b - "my_drawing"